ViViDboarder/vaultwarden_ldap/README.md

 ## Testing

+There are no unit tests, but there are integration tests that require manual verification.

+### Integration tests

+Running `make itest` will spin up an ldap server with a test user, a Vaultwarden server, and then run the sync.
+If successful the log should show an invitation sent to the test user.
+If you run `make itest` again, it should show no invites sent because the user already has been invited.
+If you'd like to reset the testing, `make clean-itest` will clear out the Vaultwarden database and start fresh.

+It's also possible to test passing configs via enviornment variables by running `make itest-env`.
+The validation steps are the same.

+### Steps for manual testing

-All testing is manual right now.
-First step is to set up Bitwarden and the LDAP server.
+The first step is to set up Bitwarden and the LDAP server.

 ```bash
 docker-compose up -d vaultwarden ldap ldap_admin